-- 1. There is no special interest between the Company and Mr. Mitsuhiro Amitani. - 2.
-Mr. Amitani is a candidate for Substitute Outside Director. - 3.
-Although Mr. Amitani has not been directly involved in corporate management in ways other than being an Outside Director or Outside Audit & Supervisory Board Member, as noted in the <Reason for the Selection> pertaining to him, we judge him well qualified to perform his duties as a Director serving on the Audit and Supervisory Committee. - 4.
-In November 2013, STANLEY ELECTRIC CO., LTD., where Mr. Amitani currently serves as Outside Audit & Supervisory Board Member, concluded a plea agreement with the United States Department of Justice in connection with a violation of antitrust laws concerning automotive HID lamp ballasts.
-Mr. Amitani regularly makes appropriate comments at meetings of the Board of Directors and the like at that company regarding the importance of compliance with laws and regulations and thoroughly instilling such compliance.
-In addition, after the relevant incident was discovered, Mr. Amitani carried out checks and provided opinions as necessary regarding maintenance and enhancement of that company's compliance system in order to prevent such illegal conduct in advance. - 5.
+- There is no special interest between the Company and Mr. Mitsuhiro Amitani.
+Mr. Amitani is a candidate for Substitute Outside Director. - Mr. Amitani is a candidate for Substitute Outside Director.
+Although Mr. Amitani has not been directly involved in corporate management in ways - other than being an Outside Director or Outside Audit & Supervisory Board Member, as noted in the <Reason for the Selection> pertaining to him, we judge him well qualified to perform his duties as a Director serving on the Audit and Supervisory Committee. - 4.
 If Mr. Amitani assumes office as a Director serving on the Audit and Supervisory Committee, the Company will conclude a limited liability agreement with him pursuant to Article 427, Paragraph 1 of the Companies Act of Japan.
-Based on this agreement, Mr. Amitani's liability as a Director would be limited to the minimum liability amount stipulated by Article 425, Paragraph 1 of the Companies Act of Japan. - 6.
+Based on this agreement, Mr. Amitani's liability as a Director would be limited to the minimum liability amount stipulated by Article 425, Paragraph 1 of the Companies Act of Japan. - 5.
 If Mr. Amitani assumes office as a Director serving on the Audit and Supervisory Committee, the Company plans to designate Mr. Amitani as an Independent Officer and report this designation to the Tokyo Stock Exchange.